15 Best Things to Do in Bradenton (FL)

 Village Of The Arts

-Comprised of renovated cottages from the ’20s and ’30s, galleries, restaurants, coffee shops and artist’s studios, Village of the Arts on 12th Avenue West in Bradenton is the perfect artsy and Bohemian setting for those who’d like to immerse themselves in a unique bit of local history.
+Comprised of renovated cottages from the ’20s and ’30s, galleries, restaurants, coffee shops and artists’ studios, Village of the Arts on 12th Avenue West in Bradenton is right up my alley.

 The village sprawls over more than 30 acres and is full of quirky, unique, and unforgettable things to see and do.